CrateTools/Crate/README.md

 The engines will continue to allow Crate to grow into new and more professional features, many of them already on new V2.0

 #
-Official Crate youtube playlist: https://www.youtube.com/playlist?list=PLPqEIUVfnnz6pt2Bg8_i-BTS6PeyLD2nX
+Official Crate youtube playlist soon
 #

 Some of the supported formarts covering image, geometry and gaussian splats: